Conservation Status: Least Concern

 Species: Spur-thighed Tortoise

 Rocco is, according to the Animal Care Team, the fastest tortoise in the world!
 He is definitely in love with our female.
-Found in Greece & the Mediterranean.
+Found in Greece and the Mediterranean.

 Conservation Status: Least Concern